 - Plenty of attachments

-- Includes a 12V car pump and repair kit
+- Includes backpack, paddle, pump and repair kit

 - Very expensive

 Best for: Touring and racing

 The Bluefin SUP Sprint 14 Paddle Board is the longest single person SUP on our list.
 It boasts a 14 foot inflated platform from which to take on longer and more committed watery adventures.
 Designed with speed and distance in mind, the Sprint is similar to the Red Voyager, offering lots of gear storage and a slender, pointed shape.
 However, the extra length of the Sprint provides more space on the deck to spread out and adds a little more glide to the board.
 Additionally, the curved nose of the Sprint adds a degree of resilience against choppy and windy conditions.

 The Sprint is also an excellent option if you don’t want to take out a second mortgage to buy your board!
 Bluefin sells their SUPs as whole packages to include a backpack, paddle, pump, leash and repair kit.
 And though their prices are much lower than Red Paddle Co boards, they still manage to create very good quality products.

 The Sprint offers a surprising amount of stability, for its length, and is a superb value option for intermediate paddlers looking to take their adventures a little further afield.